amplication/docs/docs/plugins/private-plugins.md

    ```

 4. **Rename the Folder to Your Plugin ID**
-   Finally, rename the cloned `dotnet-db-postgres` folder to match your plugin’s `Plugin Id`:
+   Finally, rename the cloned `dotnet-db-postgres` folder to match your plugin's `Plugin Id`:

    ```bash
    mv plugins/dotnet-db-postgres your-plugin-id